mxschmitt/actions-cheat-sheet/README.md

 # GitHub Actions Cheat sheet

-Repository which contains often used patterns for automating the CI/CD workflow.
+This repository contains often used patterns for automating CI/CD workflows.

+Keep in mind, that for most of these patterns the corresponding environment variables or local bash variables are necessary.

 ## Patterns